guilhermelim/mongodb-bk/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the terms of the [MIT License](LICENSE).